raspiblitz/raspiblitz-docs/docs/faq/faq.md

 _BTW there is a beneficial side effect when updating with a new SD card: You also get rid of any malware or system bloat that happened in the past.
 You start with a fresh system :)_

-### How can I update LND or bitcoind even before the next RaspiBlitz update?
+### How can I update LND or Bitcoind even before the next RaspiBlitz update?

 Try updating before a official RaspiBlitz at your own risk - you can find some info about that here: https://raspibolt.org/bonus/raspberry-pi/odroid-setup.html#bitcoin-core-upgrade